Bertram Hill

 To tidy up the gasket I used a Dremel type tool although other more substantial tools such as a die grinder would no doubt be successful.
 Fibre-glass reinforced cutting discs were originally used to trim close to the ply formers and a pink grinding disc finished the edges.
 The grinding wheel wore very slowly and tidied all of the gaskets illustrated but I found one cutting disc was required for each gasket which was a bit costly.
 I then tried the miniature diamond cutters now freely available and these coped much better, a single diamond cutter would trim many gaskets.
 See illustration below.

-the edge does tend to scorch the ply formers but this is of no consequence.
+As seen in the illustration, grinding the edge does tend to scorch the ply formers but this is of no consequence.

 Sometimes there is a tendency for the outer steel to de-laminate slightly from the soft inner, I found that by clamping the offending edge securely in a vice that this was enough to fix it back.
 The steel sheet has barbs on its inner face so if these are not damaged it will with a bit of persuasion clamp back to the inner securely.
 While perhaps not quite to the standard of commercial items